Want to bring the

 How do I get started on a start-up for social good?

 Hult Prize provides a tool-kit to get started on building your social enterprise through the form of a case study.
 All you have to do is download the case study and get started.

 What does the Hult Prize Challenge focus on?

 The target social impact area of focus / theme for the Hult Prize changes every year.
-The 2018-19 theme was announced in the 2018 Hult Prize Global Finals at the United Nations HQ as 'For Us, By Us: The Global Youth Unemployment Challenge' aiming to create 10,000 meaningful jobs for the youth in the next decade.
+The 2019-20 theme will be announced in the 2019 Hult Prize Global Finals at the United Nations HQ.

 Where does the Hult Prize take place?

 Regional Finals for the Hult Prize are held in cities around the world in March and are not restricted to geographic location, so any team can participate anywhere.
-The Hult Prize Accelerator is hosted in our castle in the UK and the Global Finals are hosted by the United Nations in New York.
+Historically the Hult Prize Accelerator and Global Finals have been hosted in Boston, London and New York City.
+Keep posted for upcoming updates!

 How do I register to compete for the Hult Prize?

 Teams can apply online for entry into the Regional Finals through hultprize.org or compete in a locally organized Hult Prize On Campus event, where the winner will bypass the application round and be guaranteed a place into one of +25 Regional Finals.